Mapalé: Clothing

 Costumes, both for men and for women, vary according to the dance and the performer.

 Men

 Men wear trousers that reach the heels, sometimes adorned with fringes or washers in the mouth of the leg.

 Women

-Usually in black, women wear short skirts with fringes, raffias or small ruffles that emphasize the accelerated movement of their hips.
+Women wear short skirts with fringes, raffias or small ruffles that emphasize the accelerated movement of their hips.
 They wear flat shoes or go barefoot and wear turbans of flags on their heads.

 Steps

 The Mapalé couples dance apart or together, with short steps, very fast rhythm and with constant clapping.
-The cumbia music starts, and the routine begins with forming two rows, one in front of the other and in a confrontation between man and woman moving forward and backward.
+Choreographed routines may begin with forming two rows, one in front of the other and in a confrontation between man and woman moving forward and backward.
 This continues with free and individual exhibitions by the men with the purpose of pleasing their partners, who take turns responding to the confrontations.
 Their movements are frenetic and deliberately erotic.
 The women have different yet exciting and erotic movements of their own.
-The dancers move quickly and forcefully, jumping, falling, raising their arms, shaking their shoulders and hips.